Erendrood/PlaymakerActions/README.md

 There were 2 versions of set parent already.
 Uses another method, which was suggested by Unity when setting parent inside canvas.
 Better use the other versions, unless you got the same issue.
 [PM Forum Post](http://hutonggames.com/playmakerforum/index.php?topic=19470)

 ## Set Rigid Body Type 2D
 Allows to change Body Type and Simulated parameters of a Rigidbody 2D, e.g. from dynamic to kinematic and back.
+[PM Forum Post](http://hutonggames.com/playmakerforum/index.php?topic=19487)